marrow/web.api/README.md

 Describe the basic steps required to utilize this package.
 Provide additional sections or subsections as needed.
 If this documentation exceeds an additional section or two, consider writing a GitBook instead.

+## Special Thanks

+This library would not exist without the support and motivation of working on commercial solutions for [CEGID, Inc.](https://www.cegid.com), Alice's employer.
+The core implementation was written for the [RITA Sourcer](https://www.cegid.com/fr-ca/produits/cegid-rita) job offer distribution platform, to facilitate integration of external APIs as data sources.
+Thank you to CEGID for being willing to, and allowing Alice to open-source components that are not business-critical trade secrets.

 ## Version History

 This project has yet to make any releases.
 When it does, each release should be documented here with a sub-section for the version, and a bulleted list of itemized changes tagged with the kind of change, e.g. *fixed*, *added*, *removed*, or *deprecated*.